keithalewis/papers/arxiv/um.md

 ## Unified Model

 Let $T\subseteq [0,\infty)$ be the set of _trading times_.
-We assume sample space, probability measure, and filtration are given,
+We assume a sample space, probability measure, and filtration are given,
 $\langle\Omega,P,(\mathcal{A}_t)_{t\in T}\rangle$.

 Let $I$ the set of market _instruments_ available for trading.
 Instrument _prices_ are denoted by $X_t\colon\mathcal{A}_t\to\mathbf{R}^I$
 and their correponding cash-flows by $C_t\colon\mathcal{A}_t\to\mathbf{R}^I$, for $t\in T$.

-Instruments are assumed to be perfectly liquid and divisible: they can be bought or sold at the given price in any amount.
-Cash flows are associated with owning an instrument: stocks have dividends, bonds have coupons, futures have margin adjustments and their price is always zero.
+Instrument trading is assumed to be perfectly liquid and divisible: they can be bought or sold at the given price in any amount.
+Cash flows are associated with owning an instrument: stocks have dividends, bonds have coupons, futures have margin adjustments.
+The price of a futures is always zero.

 A _trading strategy_ is a finite collection of strictly increasing stopping times $(\tau_j)$ and trades